cheomanigua/webdevdocs/content/devops/ansible.md

 ## Google Cloud Platform
-You can provision and configure GCE instances, GC apps, load balancers, etc with Ansible.
+Ansible contains modules for managing Google Cloud Platform resources, including creating instances, controlling network access, working with persistent disks, managing load balancers, and a lot more.

 The Ansible GCP modules require both the `requests` and the `google-auth` libraries to be installed: